nkvinnesland/InvestieBestie/README.md

 	•	Jackson: For parsing JSON data in the backend.
 	•	Maven/Gradle: For dependency management and build automation in the Java Spring project.

-Target Audience

-InvestieBestie is built for individuals who:
-	•	Have little to no experience in investing.
-	•	Want to learn about the stock market in an easy-to-understand way.
-	•	Need actionable insights to make informed financial decisions.